 Water safety saves lives.

-In the U.S., drowning rates are highest among children one to four, according to the Centers for Disease Control (CDC), with most of drownings occurring in home pools.
+In the U.S., drowning rates are highest among children ages 1 to 4, according to the Centers for Disease Control (CDC), with most of drownings occurring in home pools.

-To make sure Day Early Learning families are in the know about swim and water safety, we compiled some lessons along with a few tips from our friends at Indy Parks.
+To make sure Day Early Learning families know about swim and water safety, we compiled some lessons and tips from our friends at Indy Parks.

 Swim & Water Safety Tips

-Before your child cannon balls into the pool, be sure to talk to them about the pool rules and why they’re important.
-Here are a few basic, but important rules to remind them of:
+Before your child does a cannon ball into the pool, be sure to talk to them about the pool rules and why they’re important.
+Here are a few basic but important rules to remind them of:

 - Use walking feet.